Alien Logo

 Alien Isolation-The Digital Series LogoAlien Logo PNG

 The Alien logo is fantastic and soaring.
 It talks about cosmic spaces, weightlessness, and ships carrying extraterrestrial life.
-The symbol is full of survival struggles and desperate battles.
+The symbol is full of struggles for survival and desperate battles.
 It opens the curtain to an unknown world.

 Alien: Brand overview

-Alien – a fantastic cosmic American franchise telling about the collision of humans with aliens.
+Alien is a fantastic cosmic American franchise about the collision between humans and aliens.
 The first part was released in 1979.
 Sigourney Weaver played the main role in the initial four parts.
 Ridley Scott directed the first story and all prequels.
-The second part was directed by James Cameron, the third – by David Fincher, and the fourth – by Jean-Pierre Jeunet.
-The first and second parts had the largest box office collections – $184 and $183 million.
-The first prequel was the most profitable – $400 million.
+The second part was directed by James Cameron, the third by David Fincher, and the fourth by Jean-Pierre Jeunet.
+The first and second parts had the highest box office collections, $184 and $183 million, respectively.
+The first prequel was the most profitable, with $400 million.

 Meaning and History